jotruebl/Pyce_Tools/README.md

 * Normalize INP concentrations by particle surface area.
 * Calculate and plot correlations between seawater parameters and INP concentrations.

-## Getting Started

-See the getting_started guide for a general overview and introduction to Pyce Tools.

 ## Installation

 For now, Pyce Tools is installed simply by cloning this repository into your workspace.